happszilard/msg_problem_js/README.md

 - The result of a withdrawal must be visible as a transaction

 ## Problem Statement
+- Make sure the `Business Preconditions` are met
+- Implement the `withdraw` functionality in the `TransactionManagerService`
+- Implement the `CapitalizationFrequency.QUARTERLY` in the `SavingsManagerService`
 - Identify and rectify various edge cases in the app (e.g.: transfer functionality)
-- Implement the `withdraw` functionality in the `TransactionManagerService`
-- Implement the `CapitalizationFrequency.QUARTERLY` in the `SavingsManagerService
+- Write clear and maintainable code while adhering to coding standards and best practices.

 ## Notes
 - Please refrain from forking this repository.